Palo Alto University MFT Program: Comprehensive Profile and Student Fit Analysis

 Modality: Two formats offered.
 Hybrid format with weekday evening classes delivered on campus or synchronously via Zoom.
 Fully online format with two required in-person residencies in the Bay Area and distance coursework otherwise.

-Licensure Track: Dual LMFT and LPCC track.
+Licensure Track: California LMFT and LPCC (dual).
 The MFCC emphasis fulfills California's educational requirements for either LMFT licensure alone or combined LMFT and LPCC dual licensure.

 Accreditation: Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 Regional accreditation for the university through the WASC Senior College and University Commission (WSCUC).